ASaiM/documentation/index.rst

 Running ASaiM
 =============

-To generate a pipeline, a configuration file in JSON have to be generated, either manually (check out :ref:`configuration-file` for information about the format) or using the web interface (link).
+To generate a pipeline, a configuration file in JSON have to be generated, either manually (check out :ref:`for-devs-configuration-file` for information about the format) or using the web interface (link).

 Currently, a pipeline can only be executed on local machine after download and installation of code sources.
 To install it and its features, check out :ref:`installation`.
 Execution is then invoked with **make** command from data repository